Game/accessory: Nintendo Labo Variety Kit

 The Nintendo Labo Variety Kit or Toy-Con 01, released on April 20th in most places and later in Europe.
 Toy-Cons are creations made from modular cardboard made to use with the unique functions of the Joy-Con technologies.

 The Variety Kit comes with five different constructions: 2x RC Cars, 1x Fishing Rod, 1x House, 1x Motorbike and 1x Piano.

 In this post I will be talking about the House.
 Please check out my first post where I gave an overview of the Labo software and process while talking about the RC Cars.
-My previous posts about the Fishing Rod, House and Motorbike are also available.
+My previous post about the Fishing Rod is also available.

 I made the house after all the others.
 After the RC Cars it is probably the easiest.
 I’m not sure how long it took, but it was less than the prescribed 120-180 minutes.
 First you make the chimney to hold the joy-con.
 Then with a few pieces you build the house.
 After that, you make three different “blocks” to fit into the three holes in the house.
 A button block, a crank block and a key block.
 The button block uses folded cardboard to make a spring.
 While the key block has a rubber band in it, to snap it back to place.
 All of the blocks use the marking stickers.

 After making the house, you can make another set of blocks.
 I had forgotten to do this until I came to bring it to my sister to play with.
 The cable blocks use the other piece of string that came with the kit.
 I gave my sister one half to make at the same time as me.
 With some help, the house is a project that lower primary school children could do.
 It would also be a fun one to decorate.